alecsavvy/clockwise/README.md

 Where the embedded chain node is ran from as well as the abci for said node is implemented.

+### protocol

+This is the internal protocol that lives forever.
+To run compatible nodes this is what you'd have to implement alongside cometbft.

 ### pubsub

 A generic pubsub module that uses channels to publish to multiple subscribers.